dmgbuild/mac_alias/doc/index.rst

 This module contains code to parse and generate Alias records from a Pythonic equivalent data structure, and does not rely on the deprecated APIs.

+It also contains code to parse and generate Bookmark records, again from a Pythonic equivalent, and without relying on OS X APIs.

 Usage
 =====